 I will teach you the ins and outs of keeping all the best parts of the envelope system for budgeting while using cards instead of cash.

 How to set up a cash envelope system

 First, you need to understand how to set up a cash envelope system (the same for physical or cashless envelope systems).
 You can skip this section if you already use the cash envelope system for your budget.
 We will get down to the cashless part next.

 Start by creating your budget.
 We use a zero-based budget in our household.
 Our budget planning started with writing down our take-home pay, then subtracting out fixed expenses.

-When you are finished with creating your budget, your take-home pay minus your expenses should equal zero.
-By giving every dollar a category and job, you have complete control over where your money is going.
+When you finish creating your budget, your take-home pay minus your expenses should equal zero.
+Giving every dollar a category and job gives you complete control over where your money is going.